The Columbus Campus is closed: More

-For Fall Semester, Disability Services will introduce a new Student Testing Agreement Request (STAR) form, which is designed to ensure optimal communication between students, instructors and the Disability Services Department.
-At the beginning of the semester, students who are registered with Disability Services should discuss the accommodations they need for tests and quizzes throughout the semester.
-At that time they should provide you with a copy of their Letter of Accommodation from Disability Services and fill out a STAR form for you to sign.
+Disability Services uses the Student Testing Agreement Request (STAR) form, which is designed to ensure optimal communication between students, instructors and Disability Services.
+At the beginning of each semester, students who are registered with Disability Services should discuss the accommodations they need for tests and quizzes throughout the semester with their instructor.
+At that time they should provide their instructor with a copy of their Letter of Accommodation from Disability Services and a completed STAR form.

-After your initial discussion with the student, please sign the STAR form.
+After an initial discussion with the student, instructors should sign the STAR form (if the student is using the paper version of the form).
 The student is responsible for returning the signed, completed form to Disability Services.
-Please retain the Letter of Accommodation for your records.
+If the student has completed the digital version of the form, the instructor will receive a copy via email (that does NOT need to be signed).
+The Letter of Accommodation should be retained by the instructor for their records.

-For each test/quiz which will be taken with accommodations, you will need to fill out a Test Administration Request Form and submit it with the assessment to Disability Services.
+For each test/quiz which will be taken with accommodations, the instructor must fill out a Test Administration Request Form and submit it along with the assessment to Disability Services.

-All assessments must arrive in Disability Services 48 hours (two business days) before the scheduled assessment to provide sufficient processing time.
-If a test/quiz is not received by DS two business days prior to the scheduled test, students will not be able to take their assessment at the scheduled time, and will need to reschedule.
+All assessments must arrive in Disability Services at least two business days before the scheduled assessment to provide sufficient processing time.
+If a test/quiz is not received by DS at least two business days prior to the scheduled test, students will not be able to take their assessment at the scheduled time, and will need to reschedule.

 If a student chooses to take quizzes/tests in your classroom without using accommodations, there is no need to fill out and send a Test Administration Request Form.

-Disability Services appreciates your assistance in this collaborative effort to ensure that our students receive appropriate accommodations.
-If you have any questions about how to best serve our students, please feel free to contact the staff at ext.
-2570.
+Disability Services appreciates your assistance in this collaborative effort to ensure that students receive appropriate accommodations.
+If you have any questions about how to best serve a student registered with Disability Services, please feel free to contact the DS Testing Center at ext.
+5089.